Top travel destinations with sunshine this June

 2. Best city to visit: Singapore

-For that quick getaway filled with food, shopping and sightseeing.
+For that quick getaway filled with food, shopping and sightseeing, visit Singapore.

 Singapore is at its most ideal in June.
-Being at the end of the dry season, the weather is still optimal with minimal chance of rain and as the Australian school holidays don't hit until late June, you won’t find too many Australian families heading up that way with you, either.
+Being at the end of the dry season, the weather is still optimal with minimal chance of rain and as the Australian school holidays don't hit until late-June to early-July, you won’t find too many Australian families heading up that way with you, either.

 - Best for: City breaks, sightseeing